Mass varying dark matter and its cosmological signature: Matter and CMB power spectra

-However, the amount of suppression depends on the transition redshift $z_t$ parameter in our model.
-The Boltzmann heirarchy (Eq.~(\ref{eq:boltzmann})) is an expansion in $q/\epsilon$.
+This suppression can also be understood from the Boltzmann hierarchy (Eq.~(\ref{eq:boltzmann})), which is an expansion in $q/\epsilon$.
 As the particle enters the non-relativistic phase, $q \simeq m a$ and $q \ll m a$ at later epochs.
 This allows us to truncate the hierarchy in Eq.~(\ref{eq:boltzmann}) and obtain the corresponding fluid equations (e.g. see Refs.\,\cite{Ma:1995ey,Lesgourgues:2006nd,2010PhRvD..82h9901S}).
-The free streaming scale at the time of this transition determines the cut-off scale $k_t$ below which the perturbations are wiped out.\footnote{The free streaming length is inversely proportional to the thermal velocity of particles.
-The thermal velocity is close to $c$ at the transition and decreases slowly as $1/a$ at later epochs.
+The free streaming scale at the time of this transition determines the cut-off scale $k_t$ above which the perturbations are wiped out.
+The free streaming length is inversely proportional to the thermal velocity of particles.
+The thermal velocity is close to the speed of light at the transition and decreases slowly as $1/a$ at later epochs.
 The comoving free streaming wave number $k_{\rm fs}$ reaches a minimum at the epoch of transition but continue to be important for much later epochs for perturbations at small scales.
 In this paper we consider $\Delta z/z_t \ll 1$ or fast transition from a massless to to a massive particle.
-The models with slow transition could differ significantly from the case we study because of the expected behavior of free streaming scale.} Unlike the WDM model, for which this transition occurs with the onset of the nonrelativistic era, and hence its perturbations are driven solely by the mass of the particle, $z_t$ is responsible for the start of this phase in our case.
+The models with slow transition could differ significantly from the case we study because of the expected behavior of free streaming scale.
+Unlike the WDM model, for which this transition occurs with the onset of the nonrelativistic era, and hence its perturbations are driven solely by the mass of the particle, $z_t$ is responsible for the start of this phase in our case.
 This is an important distinction between the two models.

 Later transition means the \species{} was relativistic for longer time, which in turn means they could wash out structures at larger length scales, i.e. smaller $k$ modes.
-This is evident from Fig.\,\ref{fig:matter_power} as the case $z_t=10^5$ case has a smaller cut-off scale $k_t$ relative to the WDM model with the same mass.
+This is evident from the left panel of Fig.\,\ref{fig:matter_power} as the model with $z_t=10^5$ case has a smaller cut-off scale $k_t$ relative to the WDM model with the same mass.
 Therefore, it shows that the mass of DM is not the only parameter that controls the cut-off scale, as opposed to the WDM cosmology.
+From the right panel of Fig.\,\ref{fig:matter_power}, one can see that the cut-off scale also depends on DM mass with smaller $M$ having smaller $k_t$.